ricardobaumann/yara-graphql/README.md

 ## Usage

 1. Ensure that [yara-rest](https://github.com/ricardobaumann/yara-rest) is running.
-To set up and run the service on your local, run

-`chmod +x run_local.sh && ./run_local.sh`
+2. Run `chmod +x run_local.sh && ./run_local.sh` on the project root folder.

-If everything worked, API should be reachable on [localhost](http://localhost:4000/graphql)
+3. If everything worked, API should be reachable on [localhost](http://localhost:4000/graphql)